Sadhvi10/cryptocurrency-tracker/README.md

 Below are the few targeted audiences for the application but not limited to :

-- Cryptocurrency Investors: Individuals who have invested in cryptocurrencies and need to monitor the value of their investments in real-time.
+- <u>Cryptocurrency Investors</u>: Individuals who have invested in cryptocurrencies and need to monitor the value of their investments in real-time.
-- Day Traders: Those who buy and sell cryptocurrencies on a daily basis to capitalize on short-term fluctuations in their prices.
+- <u>Day Traders</u>: Those who buy and sell cryptocurrencies on a daily basis to capitalize on short-term fluctuations in their prices.
-- Educational Institutions: Universities and colleges offering courses on blockchain and cryptocurrency might use such apps as teaching tools.
+- <u>Educational Institutions</u>: Universities and colleges offering courses on blockchain and cryptocurrency might use such apps as teaching tools.
-- Financial Analysts: Professionals who analyze cryptocurrency markets for various purposes, including advising clients, writing reports, or making investment decisions for larger portfolios.
+- <u>Financial Analysts</u>: Professionals who analyze cryptocurrency markets for various purposes, including advising clients, writing reports, or making investment decisions for larger portfolios.